Rahil63/Variant_Calling/Strelka2_Manta/README.md

 Same as the ```Make_MantaDirectories.sh```but for Strelka2.
 Can only be run after Manta workflow has finished because the ```candidateSmallIndels.vcf.gz``` must be passed to Strelka2.

-## start_slurms.sh
-This script loops through the created directories and submits the jobs to SLURM.
-Has to be run first for Manta directories.
-Once this is finished, ```Make_StrelkaDirectories.sh``` can be executed.

 ## Strelka2_postprocessing.sh
 This script postprocesses the somatic calls from Strelka2.
 Can be executed via ```start_Strelka2_postprocessing.sh``` from the base directory.